warbrett/insecure-app/README.md

 #Insecure Web App

-An extremely insecure web app that has at least 5 of the OWASP 10.
+An extremely insecure web app that has five of the OWASP top ten.
+This was made as a fun bit of practice in making an application intentionally insecure.
+I wouldn't recommend running it on a device connected to an open network.

 To build/run